afa-farkhod/SpringBoot-Api-Swagger/README.md

 ## [Swagger](https://swagger.io/)

-- Simplify API development for users, teams, and enterprises with the Swagger open source and professional toolset.
-Find out how Swagger can help you design and document your APIs at scale.
+- The design and documentation platform for teams and individuals working with the OpenAPI Specification.